 The emerging Telford & Wrekin Local Plan sets out Local Strategic Policies for Newport.
 Development will be expected to support Newport's role as a market town (Policy SP2 and EC4).
-The Local Plan supports delivery of approximately 1,200 homes in Newport up to 2031.
-Additional housing over and above that committed or identified in the Local Plan will be provided on previously developed sites within the Town that does not affect the best and most versatile agricultural land.
+The Local Plan supports a level of provision of approximately 1330 homes in Newport up to 2031.
+Additional housing over and above that committed or identified in the emerging Local Plan will be provided on previously developed sites within the Town that does not affect the best and most versatile agricultural land.
 All development will respect and enhance the quality of the Town's built and natural environment.

 Most of Newport's housing needs will be met through a number of developments that already have planning permission.
-The new housing required up to 2031 will be achieved through a combination of the number of net completions since 2011, the number of dwellings under construction, the number where planning permission has either been granted or where there is a resolution to grant permission subject to the signing of a Section 106 Agreement and one site (H13) that is allocated in the Local Plan.
+The new housing provision required up to 2031 will be achieved through a combination of the number of net completions since 2011, the number of dwellings under construction, the number where planning permission has either been granted or where there is a resolution to grant permission subject to the signing of a Section 106 Agreement.
+Telford & Wrekin Council will identify further housings sites through a Housing Site Allocation Local Plan.